 Some less obvious signs of a telemarketing fraud include pressure to act immediately, the implementation of scare tactics, demands for payment by courier or claims that you are guaranteed to “get rich quick.”

-common frauds, according to the FBI, include:
+common types of frauds, according to the FBI, include:

 - Identity Theft.
 Identity theft occurs when someone assumes your identity for fraud or other criminal purposes.
 This can include financial fraud, such as opening credit card accounts in your name or accessing your bank account to make purchases without your approval.
 Check your credit report often for inaccuracies and signs that a thief has opened or used financial accounts in your name.

 - Nigerian Letter or “419” Fraud.
-This fraud occurs through a letter mailed offering you an opportunity to share in money that is transferred illegally out of another country—it is nicknamed “Nigerian Letter Fraud” because such schemes have commonly occurred out of Nigeria, and 419 is the article of the Nigerian criminal code addressing fraud.
-The letter asks for payment, in addition to bank account numbers and other identifying information.
+This fraud occurs through a letter mailed offering you an opportunity to share in money that is transferred illegally out of another country.
+It is nicknamed “Nigerian Letter Fraud” because such schemes have commonly occurred out of Nigeria, and 419 is the article of the Nigerian criminal code addressing fraud.
+The letter asks for payment in addition to bank account numbers and other identifying information.
 Once the thieves receive your personal information, they use it to commit identity theft.
 Despite the obvious warning signs, the FBI estimates that Americans lose millions of dollars to these types of scams every year.

 - Ponzi Schemes.
 Named for Charles Ponzi, a con artist who operated in the U.S. and Canada in the 1920s, Ponzi schemes vary in approach and structure.
 In general, these schemes promise you high financial returns on a nonexistent investment.
-The perpetrator of the Ponzi scheme takes a portion of your investment to pay other investors, while pocketing the majority of the money for him or herself.
+The perpetrator of the Ponzi scheme takes a portion of your investment to pay other investors while pocketing the majority of the money for him or herself.

 In 2009, financier